SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    // this will report an error, even though firstValue is a variable property

-Because ``rangeOfFourItems`` is declared as a constant (with the ``let`` keyword), it is not possible to change its ``firstValue`` property, even though ``firstValue`` is a variable property.
+Because ``rangeOfFourItems`` is declared as a constant (with the ``let`` keyword), it isn't possible to change its ``firstValue`` property, even though ``firstValue`` is a variable property.

 This behavior is due to structures being *value types*.
 When an instance of a value type is marked as a constant, so are all of its properties.

-The same is not true for classes, which are *reference types*.
+The same isn't true for classes, which are *reference types*.
 If you assign an instance of a reference type to a constant, you can still change that instance's variable properties.